-HUM 310A Humanities Colloquy: Faith, Living and Learning
+HUM 310A Humanities Colloquy: Exploring the Human Condition

 This course is an interdisciplinary consideration of the relationship of the Christian faith to aspects of the human condition.
 Students will be challenged to infuse a personal theological perspective into their thinking about the intellectual world of ideas, the self, and society.
 Prerequisite: EN 111A+112A.